 8.5% of women who have pulmonary Endometriosis suffer from catamenial hemoptysis.
 This is when the Endometriosis implants/adhesions are found on the lung or lung nodules.
 This may cause the woman to cough up blood during her menstrual cycle, as well as cause back pain, a “bubbling sensation” in her chest, fatigue, and may obscure lung imaging studies during her menstrual cycle.

 How does the Endometriosis get into the thoracic cavity and onto the lungs?
-Unfortunately, there are only theories: it spreads through the uterine veins into the venous system, it travels through the lymphatic system, the prostaglandin (hormones) damage the lungs and pleural wall, it travels via the air circulated through the fallopian tubes, there are defects (holes) in a diaphragm which may allow the passage of these cells.
+Unfortunately, there are only theories: it spreads through the uterine veins into the venous system, it travels through the lymphatic system, we’re born with it there already, the prostaglandin (hormones) damage the lungs and pleural wall, it travels via the air circulated through the fallopian tubes, there are defects (holes) in a diaphragm which may allow the passage of these cells.
+The theories go on and on.

 Regardless of how it actually gets to the lungs, many believe that the recurrent hormonal changes that the implants go through during a woman’s cycle may weaken the lung lining, or the lungs themselves, causing the pneumothorax and these issues to occur.